top of page

 Since its inaugural concert on June 5, 1980, the Hunterdon Symphony has presented more than 250 concerts.
 A few of the special works they have performed are Carmina Burana, Mozart Requiem, Rachmaninoff Piano concerto No. 2, William Grant Still's Afro-American Symphony, Sibelius Symphony No 5, and Stravinsky’s Rite of Spring.

-The Symphony has made four trips overseas to perform at venues in Russia, Austria, and Ireland.
+The Symphony has made multiple trips overseas to perform at venues in Austria in 2006, Russia in 2008Ireland in 2016, and Austria again in 2022.

 The Hunterdon Symphony also runs the “Saturday Strings” program, as well as the Orchestra Camp every July.